resun-c/django-auth0-engine/README.txt

 			    ...
 		```

-		To prolonged user sessions without requiring manual intervention you
+		To keep the user signed in without requiring manual sign-in after the
-		can set the keep_signed_in parameter to True.
-It fetches a refresh
+		sign-in session ends, set the keep_signed_in parameter to True.
+When
-		token.
-So when the user session expires, other methods of AuthEngine
+		the sign-in session ends other methods of AuthEngine automatically
-		automatically exchange the refresh token with a new ID token to keep
-		the user signed in.
+		fetch a new access token and ID token to keep the user signed in.

 		Example: